HarmkeV/finalProject/PROCESS.md

 # Day 5
 * Finished first draft of pie chart, tooltip and legend.
 Not connected to map yet,
 * Tried to fill map again, failed.

+# Day 6
+* Filled map.
+I don't think I used the fastest way, however it works for now,
+* Created second pie chart regarding the distribution of religious affiliation because I think to compare two things, it has to formatted in the same visualisation.
+Otherwise in order to compare the two variables, an extra barrier of two different forms of visualisation will be added,
+* Wondered what I would create as the third visualisation, as I thought I would make a scatterplot as first but as it turns out that is not possible the way I wanted it,
+* Updated design webpage, put name under right  instead of top middle.